ToolWeb Logo

 Frequently Asked Questions

-Common questions about the Base64 Encoder — answered.
+Common questions about Base64 Encoder — answered.

 How do I encode or decode Base64 online?